-I would like to highlight that probation period means that the employer can terminate the employee at any time without any prior notice period.
-And thus the same applies to the employee.
+I would like to highlight that the probation period means that the employer can terminate the employee at any time without any prior notice period.
+The same applies to the employee.
 If you feel like leaving the company during your probation period, you are not liable to serve any notice period for it.

-I feel your company is simply exaggerating the issue probably because you have some unfinished business there.
-I will recommend that you speak to the concerned HR/supervisor for what they exactly want from you, because legally you are not bound to them.
+I feel your company is simply exaggerating the issue, probably because you have some unfinished business there.
+I recommend that you speak to the concerned HR/supervisor to understand what they exactly want from you because legally you are not bound to them.
 They might be thinking of recruiting a new person and getting him/her trained by you so that no burden of training comes on their heads.
-So try out a polite talk on this issue.
+So, try to have a polite talk on this issue.

-And lastly, since you have not received any appointment letter, the company won't be issuing you any relieving letter either.
-Next time keep in mind the importance of getting an appointment letter and simply move on form here.
+Lastly, since you have not received any appointment letter, the company won't be issuing you any relieving letter either.
+Next time, keep in mind the importance of getting an appointment letter and simply move on from here.
 All the luck!

 Anshu